batuhan-sngr/lfa-hw/regular_grammars.md

                     next_states |= get_next_states(s, symbol, visited)
             return next_states

-        # Iterate over each symbol in the input string
         for symbol in input_string:
             next_states = set()
             for state in current_states:
                 next_states |= get_next_states(state, symbol, set())
             current_states = next_states

-        # Check if any of the current states are accept states
         for state in current_states:
             if state in self.accept_states:
                 return True